 | Total income tax | ₹97,500 |

-These figures use the new tax regime from Budget 2025 for FY 2025-26 (AY 2026-27): a ₹75,000 standard deduction for salaried taxpayers; slabs of nil up to ₹4 lakh, 5% (₹4–8L), 10% (₹8–12L), 15% (₹12–16L), 20% (₹16–20L), 25% (₹20–24L) and 30% above ₹24 lakh; a 4% health & education cess; and a Section 87A rebate that makes taxable income up to ₹12 lakh fully tax-free.
-The old regime can still be cheaper if you claim large deductions (80C, 80D, HRA, home-loan interest) — as a rough rule it only wins once your total deductions cross about ₹4–5 lakh.
+These figures use the new tax regime introduced in Budget 2025 and left unchanged by Budget 2026 — so they are valid for both FY 2026-27 (AY 2026-27, the return you file in 2026) and the current FY 2026-27: a ₹75,000 standard deduction for salaried taxpayers; slabs of nil up to ₹4 lakh, 5% (₹4–8L), 10% (₹8–12L), 15% (₹12–16L), 20% (₹16–20L), 25% (₹20–24L) and 30% above ₹24 lakh; a 4% health & education cess; and a Section 87A rebate that makes taxable income up to ₹12 lakh fully tax-free.
+At ₹15 lakh you're just past the rebate cliff — even a modest increase in your NPS (Section 80CCD(1B)) or other pre-tax contributions could bring taxable income back under ₹12 lakh and eliminate this tax entirely, which isn't true once you're further into the higher slabs.
 Use the interactive income tax calculator to compare both regimes for your exact numbers.

-Under the new regime for FY 2025-26, the income tax on a ₹15 lakh salary is about ₹97,500 (including 4% cess) — an effective rate of 6.5%.
+Under the new regime for FY 2026-27, the income tax on a ₹15 lakh salary is about ₹97,500 (including 4% cess) — an effective rate of 6.5%.

 No. A ₹15 lakh salary is above the ₹12.75 lakh tax-free threshold, so tax applies.
-Only salaries up to ₹12.75 lakh are fully tax-free under the new regime for FY 2025-26.
+Only salaries up to ₹12.75 lakh are fully tax-free under the new regime for FY 2026-27.

 For most people at ₹15 lakh with ordinary deductions, the new regime is cheaper and simpler.
 The old regime only wins if you can claim large deductions — typically over ₹4–5 lakh combined (full 80C, 80D, HRA and home-loan interest).
 Compare both with the income tax calculator before you declare.